Second Time Around: Evil Dead (2013)

 I did get that with the 2016 remake of Cabin Fever and I didn’t care for it, although that could also have been for the lack of heart that one displayed in my opinion.
 It felt like a fan film, like a bunch of guys who really liked the original just wanted to act it out themselves.
 Evil Dead, on the other hand, feels like Alvarez’s love letter to the original.
 It has all of the highlights, wrapped in a totally new plot.
 Sure, if it didn’t have Raimi’s blessing or had a different title, it would be nothing more than a ripoff.
 But with those things, it’s the most literal definition of a “re-imagining,” as chagrin-inducing as that word may be.

 As with most remakes, your enjoyment of this film depends heavily on your mindset.
 Don’t expect The Evil Dead.
 DEFINITELY don’t expect Evil Dead 2 (although there are some major references to it).
 There are no hammy Bruce Campbell quips.
 There’s not even an Ash.
 Mia is not a “female Ash.”
 She is her own character.
 This is its own movie.
 In fact, it may just exist in the same universe as the original.
 Similar to how Evil Dead 2 was both a remake and a sequel, this one is part remake, part reboot, part sequel.
-If you treat it as such, but with a fondness for best parts Raimi’s classic, you’ll really enjoy it.
+If you treat it as such, but with a fondness for the best parts of Raimi’s classic, you’ll really enjoy it.
 I know I did once I stopped trying to point out all the things they “missed” and appreciated the dread, the violence, and the gore.

 I’m still not a fan of that ending, though.